 What is Dry Needling?

-Dry needling is a specific physical therapy treatment technique that uses a solid filament needle to treat muscle trigger points, which are creating pain and discomfort.
-A trained physical therapist inserts small, sterile filament needles into the skin and muscle directly at a myofascial trigger point.
-A muscle trigger point is a localized taut band of skeletal muscle fibers, that is painful to palpation.
-These trigger points play a role in producing and sustaining feelings of pain and discomfort.
+Dry needling is a specific physical therapy treatment technique that uses a solid filament needle to treat muscle trigger points that are creating pain and discomfort.
+A trained physical therapist inserts these small needles into the skin and muscle directly at a myofascial trigger point.
+A muscle trigger point is a localized taut band of skeletal muscle fibers which are painful to palpation.
+These trigger points play a role in producing and sustaining pain and discomfort.
 Trigger points may even refer pain to other parts of the body.
-For example, a trigger point in your piriformis muscle can refer pain to your calf and foot, which mean you may feel pain in your calf when the pain is coming from your piriformis muscle.
+For example, a trigger point in your piriformis muscle can refer pain to your calf and foot, which may cause you to feel pain in your calf when the pain is actually generating from your piriformis muscle.
 Active trigger points impair a person’s ability to lengthen, strengthen or contract the muscle.
-As a result, the muscle shortens and compresses the structure around it, causing pain.
-Trigger points develop in muscle for various reasons including inflammation, tissue injury, dysfunctional movement patterns or other causes.
+As a result, the muscle shortens and compresses the structure around it causing pain.
+Trigger points develop in muscles for various reasons, including inflammation, tissue injury, dysfunctional movement patterns or other causes.

 How does Dry Needling work?

 Dry needling also has a biochemical effect.
 Research has shown that when a needle is successfully inserted into a trigger point and generates a local twitch response, over time, it can return the electrical and chemical environment within the muscle to it's normal, relaxed state.
-We see theses effects as improved muscle length, strength, flexibility and a corresponding decrease in pain with our patients following dry needling treatment.
+Following dry needling treatments, we see improved muscle length, strength, flexibility and corresponding decrease in pain in our patients.

 How can Dry Needling help me?